 Timing belt or chain: Here is the good news: the 2.0L turbo, the 2.4L and the 3.2L V6 have a timing chain; there is no timing belt to worry about.
 A timing chain doesn't need to be replaced unless there is a problem with it.

 How does the Cherokee 4WD system work?
 The Cherokee 4WD system consists of two main components: the Power Transfer Unit attached to the transmission and the Rear Driveline Module (rear differential assembly).
 The propeller shaft connects these two components; see the illustration.
 There are three different variants of the 4WD system:

 Jeep Cherokee Trailhawk driveline.
 The RDM is in the bottom left corner, the PTU is attached to the transmission in the front.
 Illustration courtesy of FCA US LLC.

-To engage the rear axle, the system uses an electronically-controlled clutch pack inside the rear diff (RDM).
+To engage the rear axle, the system uses an electronically-controlled clutch pack inside the rear differential (RDM).
 The PTU is a simple mechanical power takeoff attached to the transmission.

 Active Drive II (optional on Latitude, Latitude Plus and Limited) is a lot more complex and is based on quite an amazing technology: it consists of a two-speed power takeoff unit (PTU) and a two-speed rear drive module (RDM).
 The two-speed mode is accomplished by using a sun gear setup.
 When low range is selected, both, the PTU and RDM shift into the low range mode.